HimPatel2207/CodeChallengeAPIHimanshu---/README.md

 4. Retrieve a collection of all Companies
 5. Update an existing Company

+6. Code is testable and have unit test coverage seperate project Added.
+It's running end to end and read and write to a database.

+7. Also designed the database and provided all SQL scripts and source

 **Bonus points:**
  Provided a client to call the api and present the results in a browser using Angular web technology.
   With only Company Data Listing and All other Services added like (Edit, Delete , Add) but not oprations added.